Garvald, Scottish Borders

-Garvald (Garvit) is a hamlet on the B7007, near Dewar, by the Dewar Burn, in the Moorfoot Hills, in the Scottish Borders area of Scotland, in the former Peeblesshire.
+Garvald (Garvit Garbh Allt, meaning the "rough burn") is a hamlet on the B7007, near Dewar, by the Dewar Burn, in the Moorfoot Hills, in the Scottish Borders area of Scotland, in the former Peeblesshire.

 Places nearby include Borthwick Hall, Heriot, the Leithen Water, Peatrig Hill, and Peebles.

+This Garvald lends its name to a charity which works with disabled people..